sorbet/sorbet/website/docs/class-of.md

 example1(MyClass)             # ok
 ```

-This is a class which has an instance method and a class method.
+`MyClass` declares a class which has an instance method and a class method.
+The
-`T.class_of(MyClass)` works like we expect.
+`T.class_of(MyClass)` annotation allows `example1` to call both those methods.
+None of this is too surprising.

 Now imagine that we have a lot of these classes and we want to factor out an
 interface.
 The straightforward way to do this uses